parzival867/Flask_Tutorial/ReadMe.txt

             *   session and gets the user's data form the database and store it
             *   in g.user
             *   g.user lasts for the length of the request

+        view 4: Logout

+            *   remove the user from session